Neural Fourier Shift for Binaural Speech Rendering: Proposed Method

 For given binaural recording $\mathbf{y}$ of monaural speech $\mathbf{x}$, the neural network $\Psi_\theta$ is trained to minimize the loss between $\hat{\mathbf{x}}$ and $\mathbf{y}$ as

 where we define the IID as the mean of the interaural difference between the log magnitudes of the left and right spectrums

-MRSTFT stands for the mutli-resolution STFT loss \cite{yamamoto2020parallel}, and $\lambda_i$ are the hyperparameters. $\mathcal{L}_{\text{phs}}$ denotes the angular phase error, which Richard \textit{et al.} \cite{richard2020neural} proved advantageous in overcoming the deficiencies of optimization through $\ell_2$-loss between the waveforms.
+MRSTFT stands for the multi-resolution STFT loss \cite{yamamoto2020parallel}, and $\lambda_i$ are the hyperparameters. $\mathcal{L}_{\text{phs}}$ denotes the angular phase error, which Richard \textit{et al.} \cite{richard2020neural} proved advantageous in overcoming the deficiencies of optimization through $\ell_2$-loss between the waveforms.